Poinsettias

-Posted by Hannah Brand on Nov 16th 2021
+Posted by Hannah Brand on Nov 28th 2023

 Hey Plant Friends!

-This week we are talking about Euphorbia pulcherrima or more commonly known as Poinsettias.
+This week we are talking about Euphorbia pulcherrima or more commonly known as Poinsettia.
 These plants are native to Mexico and Central America and belong to the Euphorbia family (crazy right?!).
 You may be familiar with poinsettias as they are a popular holiday flower, errr plant.
 The “flowers” of poinsettias are actually bracts, or modified leaves.
 The bracts are signaled to color up in response to short days/long nights.
-Poinsettias put on vegetative growth up until the Autumnal Equinox, then as the days get shorter, they begin to blush and change color.
+Poinsettias put on vegetative growth until the Autumnal Equinox, then as the days get shorter, they begin to blush and change color.

 It's important that we wrap your poinsettia in a paper sleeve for transport as the branches are fragile and poinsettias are extremely sensitive to cold weather.